vipra-uwf/VIPRA/docs/pages/modules.md

 [Goals](modules/goals.md) modules handle pathfinding for the simulation.

-### Obstacle Set
+### Map

-[Obstacle Set](modules/obstacles.md) modules hold the geometry of the environment and handle map/pedestrian collision detection.
+[Map](modules/map.md) modules hold the geometry of the environment and handle map/pedestrian collision detection.

 ### Pedestrian Set